ethz-asl/vgn/README.md

 source /path/to/catkin_ws/devel/setup.zsh
 ```

-or alternatively install the project locally in "editable" mode using `pip`.
+or alternatively install the project locally in "editable" mode using `pip3`.

 ```
-pip install -e .
+pip3 install -e .
 ```

 Finally, download the data folder [here](https://drive.google.com/file/d/1MnWwxkYo9WnLFNseEVSWRT1q-XElYlxJ/view?usp=sharing), then unzip and place it in the repo's root.